 Chapter 13 Bankruptcy Introduction:

-Chapter 13 bankruptcy provides a chance for individuals to reorganize their secured debt aside from their mortgage for their main home.
+Okay.
+Let’s discuss the nuts and bolts of A Chapter 13 bankruptcy.
+Chapter 13 bankruptcy provides a chance for individuals to reorganize their secured debt aside from the mortgage for their main home.
 It allows them to lower their debt payments during the agreed upon duration as filed.
-It also protects the debtor from being harassed by debtors in situations where consumer debt is involved.
+The Chapter 13 Bankruptcy also protects the debtor from creditor or debt collector harassment.
 It also acts as a provision for loan consolidation where the debtor goes through a trustee who facilitates payment distribution to creditors.
 Chapter 13 Bankruptcy guidelines indicate that there should not be direct contact between debtor and creditors.

 Chapter 13 Bankruptcy Advantages:

-- Third party protection- The Chapter 13 bankruptcy codeis also ideal because it protects third parties that have co-signed to a loan.
+- Third party protection.
+The Chapter 13 bankruptcy code is also ideal because it protects third parties that have co-signed to a loan.
 It means that the creditors will not go for the co-signer in case the debtor fails to pay.
 Third parties will thus not find themselves in trouble in case the person they co-signed with ends up being bankrupt.
 The aim here is to avoid inconveniencing others.

 Chapter 13 Bankruptcy Disadvantages: